end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 Fritzing - Open-Source Hardware Initiative Tool

-All drawings and diagrams are build using [Fritzing](http://fritzing.org/home/)&nbsp;version 0.9.2b which is an open-source hardware initiative tool that allows developers to document their prototypes and share them with others.&nbsp;The application already features a huge parts library but there is no support for a [Generic Remote Controlled (RC) 6-Channels Receiver](#Components_and_Supplies)&nbsp;and for the [MR16 Constant Current LED Driver](#Components_and_Supplies).
+All drawings and diagrams are build using [Fritzing](http://fritzing.org/home/)&nbsp;version 0.9.2b which is an open-source hardware initiative tool that allows developers to document their prototypes and share them with others.
+The application already features a huge parts library but there is no support for a [Generic Remote Controlled (RC) 6-Channels Receiver](#Components_and_Supplies)&nbsp;and for the [MR16 Constant Current LED Driver](#Components_and_Supplies).

 The additional parts which are required for rendering the project are available for download: